SKNCoin/SKN/README.md

-# SKN
+# Skeleton Coin
-Skeleton Coin is a revolutionary cryptocurrency that  decentralizes and secures exchange.
+A revolutionary cryptocurrency that  decentralizes and secures exchange.